-Karen Sargent, author of the upcoming Christian novel Waiting for Butterflies provided this review of former literary agent Mark Malatesta.
+Karen Sargent, author of the Christian novel Waiting for Butterflies (Amphorae / Walrus Publishing), winner of the IAN book awards for both Outstanding Christian Fiction and Book of the Year, provided this review of former literary agent Mark Malatesta.
 Karen worked with Mark to improve her query letter, synopsis, and manuscript, which resulted in multiple requests from literary agents and ultimately a book deal with Amphorae/Walrus Publishing.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Karen Sargent.

 Mark Malatesta Review by Karen Sargent

 “I was thrilled when I checked my email and saw the news that a publisher was making an offer on my book!
 The Acquisitions Editor met with her partners and they discussed the manuscript because they’d never published anything like it before.
 But they still wanted it!